The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: LQP surfaces that are perturbations to magnetic mirrors

 Linearising the third surface equation \eqref{eq: rho_div_kappa_constraint} leads to $\delta \kappa_m = \gamma \delta \rho_m$.
 Substituting for $\delta \kappa_m$ in the other surface equations gives

 These two equations are equivalent to a fourth-order ODE in $l$, with $m$ as a parameter.

 For tractability, we simplify this system by taking $\gamma \rightarrow \infty$ whilst holding $\gamma \delta \rho_m = \delta \kappa_m$ fixed.
 In this case, the second set of terms on the right-hand side of equation \eqref{eq: linearised surf eqns b} can be neglected, reducing the order of the differential equation system from four to two.
-This limit corresponds to a magnetic mirror with large axisymmetric curvature $\kappa_0$.
+This limit corresponds to a magnetic mirror with large axisymmetric curvature $\kappa_0\gg d(\log y)/dl \sim d(\log\xi)/dl$.
 Then, the system of linearised equations is equivalent to

-where $\xi_m= \rho_0 \delta \rho_m$ and $\delta \tau_m = - \frac{i}{m} \gamma \xi_m'$.
+where $\xi_m= y \delta \rho_m$ and $\delta \tau_m = - \frac{i}{m} \gamma \xi_m'$.
 Due to the fact that a stellarator surface closes up on itself, often with a further field-period symmetry, it is natural to consider a periodic surface of revolution and consider periodic perturbations.
 We take $L$ to be the distance along a field line across one period of the surface of revolution.
 With such boundary conditions, there exist two infinite, unbounded sequences of real eigenvalues $\{\lambda_{+n}\}$ and $\{\lambda_{-n}\}$ such that

 \citep{Haupt1915, Richardson18, Atkinson1987, Constantin1997}.
+We note that the negative sequence of eigenvalues is possible because equation \eqref{eq: sturm-liouville problem} is not a regular Sturm-Liouville problem, since $\gamma$ can switch signs and pass through zero.
 The square of an integer is, in general, not in the spectrum for any particular surface of revolution, recalling that the $\lambda = m^2 = 1$ case is the most relevant for toroidal geometries.
 Therefore, the surface needs to be finely tuned to admit perturbations.

 Now, we are positioned to understand why narrow pinch points arise in the observed configurations.
 We note the result of \cite{Atkinson1987}, which states that the asymptotic form for $\lambda_{+n}$ as $n \rightarrow \infty$ is